 Link coming soon.

 When I Grow Up

-Collaborating with Tim Minchin and adapting his song, When I Grow Up from Matilda the Musical, into a picture book was a dream and It was my first time illustrating a book I hadn't written.
-For the launch Tim and I performed at Leicester Square Theatre and posed in window at Waterstones Piccadilly (above).
+Collaborating with Tim Minchin and adapting his song, When I Grow Up from Matilda the Musical, into a picture book was a dream and my first time illustrating a book I hadn't written.
+For the launch Tim and I performed at Leicester Square Theatre and posed in the window at Waterstones Piccadilly (above).
 Press the link below to see all related blog posts (lots of behind the scenes stuff) or visit Tim Minchin's When I Grow Up webpage.

 A boy teaches his pet dragon, Zibbo, how to laugh, sing, fly, and swing.
 They are good, bad, happy and sad together.
 They are just like everyone else.
 This is the premise for Amazing, a book I'm working on.
 I'm incredibly passionate about this one because I feel there isn't enough 'incidental inclusion' in picture books.
 The story was inspired by my time working as a Special Needs Support Worker.